 Stanford offers several courses designed to help students explore how their interests and passions can lead to meaningful work.

-Designed specifically for humanities students, this course connects the dots between the hallmark skills honed through a liberal arts education, and how they can be used in the working world.
+Designed specifically for humanities students, this course connects the dots between the a liberal arts education and the working world.
 It’s designed to give students a taste of 10 career fields in just 10 weeks.

-Each week we’ll have guest alumni or industry experts on hand to walk you though their field—giving a glimpse into their jobs, providing a peek into what a typical day might look like, and delivering a hands-on project pulled from an actual workday.
+Each week, guest alumni or industry experts walk through their field—giving a glimpse into their jobs, providing a peek into what a typical day might look like, and delivering a hands-on project pulled from an actual workday.
 Representing industries like marketing & advertising, government, media & journalism, social impact, business, and more, these guest speakers will help you translate your coursework into professional options.
-The last two weeks are reserved for industries chosen by students themselves… you!
+More information can be found on the course website.

 This course guides graduate students in creating a professional ePortfolio and establishing an online presence.
 The course includes seminar-style presentations and discussions, opportunities for feedback with career mentors, classmates, alumni, employers, and other community members using think-aloud protocols and peer review approaches.
 Curriculum modules focus on strategies for telling your story in the digital environment, platform considerations, evidence and architecture, visual design and user experience.
 Open to all graduate students and majors.

 This course is a partnership between Stanford’s dSchool, BEAM, and VPUE.
 It uses design thinking to address the “wicked problem” of designing your life and career.